SUNGLASSES FOR SAILING

 When sunlight is reflected off a surface like water it can lead to distracting and blinding glare, particularly when the sun is at a low angle.
 This not only makes life uncomfortable but it can also be hazardous particularly in a fast moving environment.

-Polarised lenses cut out this glare and increase comfort and contrast, which in turn reduces eye fatigue.
+Polarised lenses cut out this blinding glare and increase comfort and contrast, which in turn reduces eye fatigue.

 The frame & lenses should have good impact resistance.
 This will be kinder to your pocket and protect you against eye injury.

-Category 3 lenses are generally the most suitable for watersports, unless you’re located in a cloudy location where it might be more appropriate to consider a category 2 lens.
+Category 3 lenses are generally the most suitable for watersports, unless you’re located in a cloudy region where it might be more appropriate to consider a category 2 lens.
 Category 3 lenses let through between 8-18% of visible light.